hurenkam/ezkvm/README.md

    so that all needed devices can be claimed.
    Note: If you use the 'gtk' ui option, the qemu process will still be started as the normal user, as the ui won't start when executed with root permissions.

+### OVMF files ###

+For now, ezkvm depends on OVMF files to reside in /usr/share/ezkvm, but they are not currently put there by the packages.
+You can however easily link from there to the files from your distro's ovmf package, or copy the ones from proxmox.
+Note that I've made available a custom edk2-ovmf package for arch, since i noticed that the recent builds don't support pvscsi, which is still used by several of my VM's.
+Beware that this may also be the case for your distro's package, so you might want to copy the proxmox files, or build it yourself.
+See my arch-edk2-ovmf repository for the custom arch build.

 ## Contributing ##